8e7an/dotvim/NOTES.md

 `:%s/pattern/replace/gci`

 With /c you will go into ‘confirmation mode’.
-In this mode, you’ll be presented with the following option: replace with UU (y/n/a/q/l/^E/^Y)?
+In this mode, you’ll be presented with the following:

+`(y/n/a/q/l/^E/^Y)?`

 The choices: